rappdw/redblackgraph/README.md

-Red Black Graph - A DAG of Multiple, Interleaved Binary Trees
+Red-Black Graph - A DAG of Multiple, Interleaved Binary Trees
 ----------------------------------

 # Introduction

-Red Black Graphs are a specific type of graph, a directed acyclic graph of interleaved binary trees.
+Red-Black Graphs are a specific type of graph, a directed acyclic graph of interleaved binary trees.
-This data structure resulted from exporation into efficient representations for family history.
+This data structure resulted from exploration of efficient representations for family history.
-This package presents and implements the underlying math as well as discusses some interesting applications.
+This package presents and implements the underlying linear algebra as well as discusses some interesting applications.

 This python module extends both scipy and numpy and also conforms to [dockerutils](https://github.com/rappdw/docker-utils) conventions for building and running docker images used in module development.
-There is a script in the repo bin directory that can be used to setup the project for development or to prep for reading the notebook.
+There is a script in the bin directory that can be used to setup the project for development or to prep for reading the notebook.
 (`bin/setup-project.sh`).
-You will likely want to create an activate a virtual environment prior to running the script.
+You will want to create an activate a virtual environment prior to running the script.

 # Reading the Notebook

-Extensive documentation and examples can be found in the Jupyter notebook, "Red Black Graph - A DAG of Multiple, Interleaved Binary Trees.ipynb".
+A research paper describing the linear algebra underlying Red-Black graphs as well as examples of application can be found in the Jupyter notebook, "Red Black Graph - A DAG of Multiple, Interleaved Binary Trees.ipynb".
 To access the notebook after you've setup the project for development, simply:
 * `run-image notebook`